SaganRitual/Arkonia/README.md

 A hobbyist's toy, under construction.
 A world of creatures whose brains and bodies evolve genetically to make them better at eating each other, and ultimately, to make you all my slaves.
-Written in Swift, using SpriteKit, with no UI other than the main window, because I really suck at UI programming
+Written in Swift, using SwiftUI, SpriteKit, and Metal

-# Status 10 April 2020
+# Status 23 July 2020

-## Now We're Somewhere
+## Now with SwiftUI

 <img align="right" src="https://github.com/SaganRitual/Arkonia/blob/exp/MovieforREADME.gif">

-At long last, it's fast enough and stable enough to be (potentially) interesting.
-I notice that a few people have cloned the repo.
-That's seriously cool.
-Someone let me know if it turns out not to be interesting after all.
-I'd welcome any comments of any kind, for that matter.
+Like it says on the tin.
+I finally broke down and decided to learn SwiftUI.
+So it looks nicer than it did before, I hope.
+It's only a thousand times easier than creating "UI" with the Xcode scene editor.

 I do most development on the `exp` branch.
 I merge down to `dev` whenever I get sick of chasing bugs long enough to do the merge and push.
 So look for the latest on `exp`.
-Build the `Karamba` Xcode project, debug or release
+Build the `Fletch` Xcode project, debug or release

 ## The Latest on The `exp` Branch

-### Metal and Accelerate support for neural nets

-I've created neural net drivers for both the `BLAS` and `BNNS` models in the Accelerate library, as well as drivers for the GPU using both the matrix operations and the convolution kernel tools in the the Metal Performance Shaders library.
-As it turns out, Accelerate does just as well as the GPU; I think it's because my neural nets are (currently) too small to be efficient.
-Some investigation is in order, but I haven't done it yet.
-Also, I think I broke the GPU and BLAS stuff while getting the BNNS stuff to work, but now that I know so much more than I did then, I'll probably rewrite those rather than trying to fix them
+* The changes for SwiftUI were extensive; I've retired the `Karamba` Xcode project and replaced it with `Fletch`
+* I totally rewrote the grid, the spawn mechanism, the life cycle dispatch mechanism, and the grid sensor array that Arkons use for sensory input.
+Then I re-rewrote the spawn mechanism and overhauled the rewrite of the grid.
+Performance is way up and bugs are way down
+* I rewrote the `BLAS` neural net driver from scratch, this time using unsafe pointers and unmanaged resources to great effect
+* I've yet to get the other neural net drivers un-broken; so much world conquest to do, so little time

-### Selection pressures
+### Selection pressures (unchanged (or possibly broken) from the last release)

 * The obvious one, finding the manna (food): Arkons don't know how to do that when the app launches
 * Pollenation: the manna can't re-bloom after being grazed until it's pollenated.
 The pollenators